Why fax to Canada?

 - Your document: PDF, Word, image, or any supported file.
 PDF gives the best results.

-- The Canadian fax number: Canada shares the country code +1 with the United States.
-A typical number looks like +1 416 555 1234 (Toronto) or +1 604 555 1234 (Vancouver).
-Canadian numbers follow the same 10-digit format: 3-digit area code + 7-digit local number.
+- The Canadian fax number: Canada uses country code +1.
+A typical number looks like +1 416 555 0199 (Toronto) or +1 604 555 0199 (Vancouver).

 - A payment method: credit card, debit card, Apple Pay, or Google Pay.

-- Your email address: for delivery confirmation and proof of receipt
+- Your email address: for delivery confirmation and proof of receipt.

 No account, no subscription, no fax machine required.